-Level 4 Client Certificates (Medium Hardware) 3 In-person proofing before an RA, Trusted Agent, or an entity certified by a State or National Government that is authorized to confirm identities (provided that the certified entity forwards the information collected from the applicant directly to the RA in a secure manner and that the RA is not relieved of its responsibility to verify the presented data).
+Level 4 Client Certificates (Medium Hardware) In-person proofing before an RA, Trusted Agent, or an entity certified by a State or National Government that is authorized to confirm identities (provided that the certified entity forwards the information collected from the applicant directly to the RA in a secure manner and that the RA is not relieved of its responsibility to verify the presented data).
 The Application shall supply (i) one Federal Government-issued Picture I.D., a REAL ID, or two Non-Federal Government I.D.s, one of which must be a photo I.D. and (ii) the contemporaneous collection of at least one biometric (e.g. photograph or fingerprints) to ensure that the Applicant cannot repudiate the application.
-Acceptable forms of Non-Federal Government photo IDs include a driver's license, state-issued photo ID card, passport, national identity card, permanent resident card, trusted traveler card, tribal ID, military ID, or similar photo identification document.
+Acceptable forms of Non-Federal Government photo IDs include a driver's license, state- issued photo ID card, passport, national identity card, permanent resident card, trusted traveler card, tribal ID, military ID, or similar photo identification document.
 See USCIS Form I-9.
 The Issuer CA or RA shall examine the credentials and determine whether they are authentic and unexpired.
 For all Level 4 Client Certificates the use of an in-person antecedent is not applicable and the Applicant shall establish his or her identity no more than 30 days prior to initial certificate issuance.
-Issuer CAs and RAs shall issue Level 4 Client Certificates in a manner that confirms the Applicant's address of record
+Issuer CAs and RAs shall issue Level 4 Client Certificates in a manner that confirms the Applicant's address of record.
+Adobe Document Signing Certificates for Individuals In-person appearance before a person performing identity proofing for a Registration Authority or a Trusted Agent per section ICA5(a) of the AATL 2.0 requirements.
+This can be performed either physically or digitally per the stated standards.
+RAs must retain sufficient information about the applicant's identity to prove upon DigiCert's request that the Applicant was properly identified.
+Adobe Document Signing Certificates for Organizations In-person appearance (either physically or digitally) before a person performing identity proofing for a Registration Authority or a Trusted Agent; and Evidence of association with, and proofs of entitlement to represent, that organization per methods described for Applicants for a Level 2, 3, or 4 Client Certificate.
+RAs must retain sufficient information about the applicant's identity to prove upon DigiCert's request that the Applicant was properly identified.

-Issuer CAs and RAs shall identify high-risk certificate requests and shall conduct additional verification activity and take additional precautions as are reasonably necessary to ensure that high-risk requests are properly verified.
+Issuer CAs and RAs shall identify high-risk certificate requests and shall conduct additional verification activity and take additional precautions as are reasonably necessary to ensure that high- risk requests are properly verified.